Alvarrr/mortgage-plan/README.md

 # mortgage-plan
 A java application that calculates how much a customer needs to pay each month in order to pay off their mortgage in X years.
+Makes use of Gradle for building the application.